Baldwin–Felts Detective Agency

 The Baldwin–Felts Detective Agency was a private detective agency in the United States from the early 1890s to 1937.
-Members of the agency were central actors in the events that led to the Battle of Blair Mountain in 1921 and violent repression of labor union members as part of the Coal Wars in such places as the Pocahontas Coalfield region of West Virginia, the Paint Creek–Cabin Creek strike of 1912 in West Virginia, 1913–1914 Colorado Coalfield War (including the Ludlow Massacre in 1914), and the Battle of Matewan in 1920.
+The agency's members played a key role in the events that led to the Battle of Blair Mountain in 1921 and violent repression of labor union members.
+Significant incidents, later collectively known as the Coal Wars, occurred in various locations.
+The Pocahontas Coalfield region of West Virginia witnessed some of these events.
+Among these incidents are the Paint Creek–Cabin Creek strike of 1912 in West Virginia, 1913–1914 Colorado Coalfield War (which notably included the Ludlow Massacre in 1914), and the Battle of Matewan in 1920.

 The agency was founded in the early 1890s by William Gibbony Baldwin as the Baldwin Detective Agency.

 Formation

 Baldwin, the senior member of the firm, was a native of Tazewell County, Virginia.
 An avid reader of detective novels in his youth, Baldwin was a small storekeeper in his early days.
 He then studied dentistry but left that profession to become a detective.
 He began his career in 1884 with the Eureka Detective Agency in Charleston, West Virginia.
 After founding the Baldwin Detective Agency, he then moved to Roanoke, Virginia, to oversee security operations in the Norfolk and Western Railway's coalfield district.
 He was later appointed chief special agent, a position he held until his retirement, in 1930.

 Thomas Lafayette Felts was a native of Galax, Virginia, who was educated as a lawyer and was a member of the Virginia Bar Association.
 In 1900, he joined the Baldwin Detective Agency as a partner who could provide legal advice to the firm.
 In 1910, the name of the agency was changed to the Baldwin–Felts Detective Agency, and its headquarters were in Bluefield, West Virginia.

 Originally, the company provided investigative services to railroads for train robberies and other crimes.
 Little is known about this chapter in the history of Baldwin–Felts, but it is known that the company provided guards for railway and mine payrolls and accompanied coal trains into the coalfields.
 The company investigated train wrecks, robberies, and thefts.
 By the early 1900s, the agency had also undertaken detective work for both federal and state government agencies.